-Adverse effect: a significant reduction in the access of commercial and recreational fishers to an area that has been spatially delineated as an area important to a single fishing sector, multiple combined sectors, or to the fishing community of a particular port.
+Adverse Effect for Fisheries Use Protection Standards: a significant reduction in the access of commercial and recreational fishers to an area spatially delineated as an area important to a single fishing sector, multiple combined sectors, or to the fishing community of a particular port.

-Applicant: An applicant for a state permit, license, lease or other authorization for renewable energy facilities development or other related structures, equipment or facilities will be referred to as "the applicant" or "project developer"
+Applicant: An applicant for a state permit, license, lease or other authorization for renewable energy facilities development or other related structures, equipment or facilities will be referred to as "the applicant" or "project developer."